Dario-Di-Francesco/Induction-Motor-Drive-IFOC-on-TI-C2000/README.md

 This repository contains a MATLAB/Simulink project implementing an **induction motor drive** supplied by a **VSI inverter** and controlled via **Indirect Field Oriented Control (IFOC)** with **rotor-flux orientation**.
 The workflow includes a **simulation model** and a **target-oriented model** structured to match TI C2000 (F28379D) constraints.

+> Project results and validation plots are included directly in this README (no standalone report).

 ---

 ## Project Goals